Force over Distance: Chapter 43

 “What does time have to do with it?”
 Riley sounded curious.

-“You guys missed this, but while you were in the chair there was a firefight in the hall.”
-Scott hissed.
+“You guys missed this, but while the colonel was in the chair, there was a firefight in the hall,” Scott hissed.
 “A few of the Nakai made it into this room.”

 “So I gathered.”
 Riley looked at something Young couldn’t see.

-“There are aspects of quantum mechanics that are independent of time,” Riley said mildly.
-“I find, whether you like it or not, your present macro-level difficulties have very strong quantum underpinnings.”
+“There are aspects of quantum mechanics that are independent of time,” Riley replied.
+“Like it or not, your present macro-level difficulties have strong quantum underpinnings.”

 “Can you just—” Scott’s voice cracked.
 “Can you just help?
 Please?
-You’re obviously doing things other than just passively observing.”
+You’re done more than passively observe.”

 “Observation is never passive,” Riley said softly.
-“I’m sorry that the episode with the chair seems to have damaged your colonel, but there’s nothing I can do.”
+“I’m sorry the chair seems to have damaged your colonel, but there’s nothing I can do.”

 “How is that fair?”